County, city close playgrounds and sports fields

 “I personally don’t have anybody affected by the virus.
 I know that there are many in the world, even in Daviess County, who have, and for me to be able to see this, it’s contrary to anything that I’d ever thought in my career that I would ever see,” he said.

-For additional questions, the Daviess County Parks and Recreation Department can be reached at 270-685-6142 and the Owensboro Parks and Recreation Department can be reached at 270-687-8700.
+For more questions, call the Daviess County Parks and Recreation Department (685-6142) or the Owensboro Parks and Recreation Department (687-8700).

 (0) comments